-Davidson and Migirditch, who continued hitching around French Polynesia together after Jacob’s Australia plan was unexpectedly cut short, met several types of captains in their travels.
-The sailing community in the islands was tighter knit, and the use of the internet was more scarce.
+Davidson and Migirditch, who continued hitching around French Polynesia together after Jacob’s sail was unexpectedly cut short, met several types of captains in their travels.
+The sailing community in the islands is tighter knit, and the use of the internet is more scarce.
 Word of mouth replaced scanning profiles as their means of sourcing rides.

-Over the next few months, the two crewmates hitched on a superyacht, helped nanny on a family boat, and holed up with lifelong sailors, among others.
+Over the next few months, the two crewmates hitched on a superyacht, nannied on a family boat, and holed up with lifelong sailors, among others.
 In only one instance did they board a boat with a captain, a hot-tempered Dane, whom they did not trust.

 Yet even in the best company, sharing close quarters with little privacy for days or weeks at a time can be stressful, particularly at sea.
 “Everything while you’re out cruising is magnified,” says Guy Stevens, a lifelong sailor with a background in sociology.
 “There’s nothing in the cruising world that’s ever an emotional two.
 It’s either a nine or a zero.”

 Despite the inevitable challenges, Stevens notes that bringing Davidson and Migirditch aboard made that year’s cruising season as rewarding as it was.
 In part, he attributes this to two policies he enforces on his boat: Always give the other person the benefit of the doubt, and practice what he calls “tempered radical honesty.”